 Tuberculous brain abscess

 The presence of irregular wall thickening favors a malignant process, and lack of marked peripheral edema, also indicates a benign lesion.
 On the other hand, the location of this lesion, in the deep white matter, suggests the diagnosis of lymphoma.
 However, the patient underwent a craniotomy and the mass was resected.
 Histopathology revealed that no malignant cell was observed, and the diagnosis of malignancy was excluded, so the presence of brain abscess has been implicated and microbiology evaluation was performed.
-Although the abscess has generally a thin wall, in this case we can see the opposite.
-Unfortunately, the microbiological test performing a few hours prior to the patint's death reveled that the causative organism was Mycobacterium tuberculosis.
-Because extensive peripheral edema is a hallmark finding of metastasis, GBM or abscess differential diagnosis of intracerebral space occupying lesions with ring enhancement includes them.
+Although the abscess has generally a thin wall, in this case, we can see the opposite.
+Unfortunately, the microbiological test performed a few hours prior to the patient's death revealed that the causative organism was Mycobacterium tuberculosis.
+Because extensive peripheral edema is a hallmark finding of metastasis, GBM or abscess differential diagnosis of intracerebral space-occupying lesions with ring enhancement includes them.

-Regarding this same patient, due to the partial treatment and use of corticosteroid, a thicker capsule and less amounts of edema were found, whilst the Granulomatous abscesses tend to make a thicker ring by its own.
+Regarding this same patient, due to the partial treatment and use of corticosteroid, a thicker capsule and less amounts of edema were found, whilst the granulomatous abscesses tend to make a thicker ring on their own.